 Beverly Seay is an entrepreneurial senior executive with global experience and a Fortune 500 track record in domestic and global business operations with a unique blend of strengths to include start-up, turnaround, high growth and acquisition.
 She currently enjoys advising and connecting companies, universities and investors in modeling and simulation, cybersecurity, blockchain, and computing technologies.
 Leadership roles include the startup of the Nebraska Applied Research Institute focused on Cyber Physical Systems for Building and Utility Control Systems and the CAE Global Integrated Enterprise Solutions Group.
 From 1990-2011, she built the SAIC Modeling and Simulation systems business unit from startup, including an acquisition, internal merger and spinout.
 Inducted into the National Center for Simulation Hall of Fame and selected as one of Florida’s most influential business leaders by Florida Trend, Bev is a recognized leader in innovative and creative technologies with strong university ties through personal commitment and industry collaboration.
-She is a member of the University of Central Florida (UCF) Board of Trustees (2013-present) and currently resides as the Chair.
+She is a member of the University of Central Florida (UCF) Board of Trustees (2013-present) where she presides as the Chair.
 She is past and present chair of the Deans’ Industry Advisory Boards at the University of Central Florida (UCF) College of Engineering and Computer Science and the Georgia Tech College of Computing.
 She is also vice-chair of the board of Association of Governing Boards of Universities and Colleges (AGB) (2015-present).
 As chair of the Florida Simulation Summit (2015-present), Bev works with the Orange County Mayor’s office and the National Center for Simulation to increase awareness of Modeling and Simulation technologies and their applications in industries such as healthcare, entertainment, transportation, education and defense.

 Bev has a BS Mathematics and MS Computers, Information and Control Engineering from the University of Michigan.